| |

 which he worked at WINZ Miami and KPRC Houston.
 In 1970

-he landed at WWL in New Orleans.
+he landed at 50,000-watt WWL in New Orleans where he

 For

-more than 20 years Doug hosted the all-night Charlie
+another 7 years Doug hosted the all-night Charlie

 Douglas Road Show from WSM in Nashville, aimed at